DoctorDoctor Who Guide

 Wikipedia

-Nigel Allan Havers is an English actor.
-He is probably best known for his BAFTA-nominated role as Lord Andrew Lindsay in the 1981 British film Chariots of Fire, and for his role as Dr. Tom Latimer in the British TV comedy series Don't Wait Up.
-He portrayed the role of Lewis Archer in Coronation Street from 2009 to 2010.
-He returned to the role in 2012.
+Nigel Havers is an English actor, best known his portrayals of upper class men, including Lord Andrew Lindsay in the 1981 British film Chariots of Fire, and Dr. Tom Latimer in the British TV comedy series Don't Wait Up.